Code-Institute-Submissions/the_barberette_shop/README.md

 ## **Description**
 This is the static website for a real barbershop located in Elkhart, Indiana.

-The purpose of this website is to provide current and potential customers all the information about The Barberette Shop needed to book an appointment, such as services provided with images for examples, pricing, shop location, business hours, and buttons that allow customers the convenience of scheduling an appointment online.
+The purpose of this website is to provide current and potential customers all the information about The Barberette Shop needed to book an appointment, such as services provided with images for examples, pricing, shop location, business hours, and buttons that allow customers the convenience of easily scheduling an appointment online.

 The pages of this website are as follows:
 - [**Home:**](https://samlud1110.github.io/milestone_one/) A very inviting landing page where a call-to-action "Book Now" button is immediately available for reasons discussed in depth later.
 There is also a short introduction to The Barberette Shop and a map showing it's location.